 - 1. These results are provisional and subject to revision. - 2.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval.
 The credible intervals can be found in the dataset that accompanies this bulletin. - 3.
+Sub-regional estimates are based on a different model to our headline estimates.
+Our sub-regional estimates are calculated as an average over a seven-day period and should not be compared to our headline positivity estimates which are for a single reference date.
+As a result, sub-regional estimates are not as responsive as the headline positivity estimates to changes in the most recent days. - 4.
 Since 12 February 2021 estimates are provided based on modelling the most recent seven-day period.
-Before this date estimates were based on a six-day period and were aggregated from two three-day models. - 4.
+Before this date estimates were based on a six-day period and were aggregated from two three-day models. - 5.
 Sub-regional estimates for England were first provided on 20 November 2020.
 Sub-regional estimates for Wales, Northern Ireland and Scotland were first provided on 19 February 2021.